-There’s something about Minimalist Art that makes it so captivating.
+There’s something about minimalist art that makes it so captivating.
 Perhaps it’s the clean lines and simple shapes.
 Whatever the reason, Minimalist Art has a certain appeal that can’t be denied.
-If you’re interested in learning more about this movement, this guide is for you.
+If you’re interested in learning more about art with a minimalist aesthetic and the Minimal Art movement, this guide is for you.

-We’ll explore the history of this type of art, as well as how it influenced the art world today.
+We’ll explore the history of this movement, as well as how it influenced the art world today.
 We’ll also take a look at some of the most famous minimalist artworks.
 So whether you’re an artist yourself or just appreciate the beauty of simplicity, read on to learn all about it.

-If you want to know more about the pioneers of this movement, I can recommend this article to you: Minimalist Artists: Pioneers Of The Movement
+If you would like to know more about the pioneers of the Minimal Art movement, I can recommend this article to you: Minimalist Artists: Pioneers Of The Movement

 The development of Minimal Art

-Artists such as Kazimir Malevich, the founder of Suprematism, began reducing artworks to their essentials as early as the 1915s.
+Artists such as Kazimir Malevich, the founder of Suprematism, began reducing artworks to their essentials as early as the 1915s (fig. 1, 2).
 In doing so, they created a new artistic language based on the simplest geometric forms that expressed ultimate human cognitive principles.

 What you see is what you see